Sarfarazsfz/Sarfarazsfz/README.md

 ## 🚀 Notable projects (from your public repos)

 Below are **all** public repositories currently in your profile with short, recruiter-friendly descriptions and direct links.
-(Source: your GitHub profile). :contentReference[oaicite:1]{index=1}

 - **Sarfarazsfz** — (profile repo / personal README repo). `README` and profile assets.
   https://github.com/sarfarazsfz/Sarfarazsfz